Sunday, May 31, 2015

 "The City of Paris and its Environs, Showing the French fortifications and the Prussian Lines of Investment, 1871"

-The word "queue" enters the English language when British journalists use it to describe waiting for supplies during one of the coldest winters of the century.
+The French word "queue" (tail) enters English when British journalists use it to describe the poor waiting in line for supplies.

 Killing of an Elephant, anonymous engraving, 1870 / zoom

-The wealthy patronize the black market and eat the animals of the zoo.
+The wealthy patronize the black market and eat zoo animals.
 A society woman hosts a dinner for 22 guests who feast on antelope, ham and turkey.

 -- Georges Valance, Thiers